 i.
 All payments to the provider will be stopped immediately.
 MCL 400.111f(5) states that an order may be issued for the summary suspension of payments on pending or subsequent claims, in whole or in part, or for the summary suspension of a provider from participation in the program of medical assistance.
 This includes payments for services that the provider has already provided, as DHHS will not reimburse a suspended provider for any services or items that were ordered, prescribed, referred, or rendered by a suspended provider.
 The ICO is prohibited from reimbursing the provider for any previously provided services and/or unpaid claims from the date of the summary suspension notice.
-The protections afforded to the enrollee to maintain a current provider under the continuity of care requirements are not applicable when the provider is subject to a termination and summary suspension.
+The protections afforded to the enrollee to

+Michigan Department of Health and Human Services Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS Waiver maintain a current provider under the continuity of care requirements are not applicable when the provider is subject to a termination and summary suspension.